-No. Strategic objective No. Predetermined objectives 1.1 Provide a comprehensive and equitable MHS, including AQM, throughout the CWDM.
-Creating an environment and forging 1.2 Ensure coordination of multidisciplinary and sectoral disaster risk reduction through integrated institutional capacity for Disaster Risk Management, Disaster Risk Assessment, and Response and Recovery.
-1. partnerships that ensure social and economic development of all 1.3 Effective planning and coordination of specialised firefighting services throughout the CWDM.
-1. communities, including the empowerment of the poor in the Cape Winelands District.
-1.4 To facilitate environmentally sustainable economic development planning through the development and maintenance of strategic partnerships, investment attraction, retention and opportunities, SMME support and development, skills development and information knowledge.
-1.5 To facilitate, ensure and monitor the development and empowerment of the poor by graduating people out of poverty, social inclusion and improving the livelihood of the poor; vulnerable groups; rural farm dwellers; and rural communities.
-2.1 To comply with the administrative and financial conditions of the WCG Roads Agency function agreement.
-Promoting sustainable infrastructure services and a transport system that 2.2 To implement sustainable infrastructure services.
-2. fosters social and economic 2.3 To increase levels of mobility in the Cape Winelands District. opportunities.
+No. Strategic Objective No. Predetermined Objectives 1.1 Provide a comprehensive and equitable MHS including AQM throughout the CWDM.
+1.2 Ensure coordination of multidisciplinary and sectoral disaster risk reduction through integrated institutional capacity for Disaster Risk Management, Disaster Risk Assessment and Response and Recovery.
+Creating an environment and forging partnerships that ensure social and economic development 1.3 Effective planning and coordination of specialised firefighting services throughout the CWDM.
+1. of all communities, including the empowerment of the poor in the Cape Winelands District.
+1.4 To facilitate environmentally sustainable economic development planning through the development and maintenance of strategic partnerships, investment attraction, retention and opportunities, SMME support and development, skills development and information knowledgement.
+1.5 To facilitate, ensure, and monitor the development and empowerment of the poor by graduating people out of poverty, social inclusion and improving the livelihood of the poor; vulnerable groups; rural farm dwellers; and rural communities.
+2.1 To comply with the administrative and financial conditions of the PGWC roads agency function agreement.
+Promoting sustainable infrastructure services and a 2.2 To implement sustainable infrastructure services.
+2. transport system which fosters 2.3 To increase levels of mobility in the Cape Winelands District. social and economic opportunities.
 2.4 To improve infrastructure services for rural dwellers.
 2.5 To implement an effective ICT support system.
-Droviding offective and officiant 3.1 To facilitate and enhance sound financial support services.
+Draviding affective and afficient 3.1 To facilitate and enhance sound financial support services.
 3. Providing effective and efficient financial and strategic support services to the CWDM.
 3.2 To strengthen and promote participative and accountable IGR and governance.
-Control to the OVIDIN.
+SOLVIDOS TO THE OVERIUM.
 3.3 To facilitate and enhance sound strategic support services.